casualcore/casual/middleware/gateway/documentation/protocol/protocol.maintenance.md

 ## sizes

 `casual` it self does not impose any size restriction on anything.
-Whatever the platform support `casual` is fine with.
+Whatever the platform supports, `casual` is fine with.
 There are however restrictions from the `xatmi` specifcation, regarding service names and such.